mozilla/elasticutils/docs/debugging.rst

 ================

-The `S` class has a `_build_query()` method that you can use to see the body of the ElasticSearch request it's generated with the parameters you've specified so far.
+The `S` class has a `_build_query()` method that you can use to see the body of the Elasticsearch request it's generated with the parameters you've specified so far.
 This is helpful in debugging ElasticUtils and figuring out whether it's doing things poorly.